MobileHelp Medical Alert System Review 2026

 Equipment

 FYI: If you live in an area with poor AT&T service, check out our Lively review.
-This company’s systems run on Verizon’s network.
+The company’s systems run on Verizon’s network.

 Service and Monitoring

-If you live in an area with spotty cellular coverage, MobileHelp Wired Home is a good option.
-This baby runs on a landline connection, so you won’t have to worry about poor coverage during an emergency.
-One thing to note with the landline system is that fall detection is not available.
-Unfortunately, you can’t add automatic fall detection to this system.
-If you’re concerned about falls and looking for an in-home system, I’d recommend the MobileHelp Touch Classic.
+If you live in an area with spotty cellular coverage, Wired Home is a good option.
+The system runs on a landline connection, so you won’t have to worry about poor cellular coverage during an emergency.
+One important drawback: Wired Home is not compatible with fall detection, so you can’t add automatic fall detection to this system.

 Cost